Resource Management: Token Usage and Cost Tracking with Langfuse¶

 1. @observe() creates a new Langfuse trace when the function is called

-2. update_current_trace(session_id=...) tags the trace with our session ID so all calls in this run are grouped together
+2. metadata.langfuse_session_id tags each call with our session ID so all calls in this run are grouped together

 3. CallbackHandler() is created inside the decorated function, so it automatically attaches to the current trace